som23ya/augur/docs/source/getting-started/available-commands/library-commands.rst

 ``run``
 ========
-The collection of the ``run`` commands controls the actual starting and stopping of the server.
+The collection of the ``run`` commands controls the actual starting and stopping of the backend server.
 For right now, only the default command ``augur run`` is implemented.
 This will initialize the backend server by itself and show the logs in the terminal.
 Press ``CTRL-C`` to kill it.

 Example\: